-Interested in teaching or translation?
+Interested in teaching, translation, or healthcare studies?

 Learning languages makes you more marketable as a job candidate in almost every field.